simplenetes-io/podc/PODSPEC.md

             # Default is false.
             sendProxy: true

-          ## Second configuration is to map a clusterPort to the expose and also to configure Ingress details.
+          ## Second configuration shows how to map a clusterPort to the expose and also to configure Ingress details.
           - targetPort: 80
             hostPort: 8080

-            # This is a TCP port in a given range which is cluster wide.
+            # clusterPort is a TCP port in a given range which is cluster wide.
+            # Cluster port must be between 1024 and 65535, but not between 30000-32767.
             # Anywhere in the cluster a pod can connect to this targetPort by connecting to this clusterPort on a proxy.
             # Optional property, but required when wanting to route traffic within the cluster to the targetPort, either from other Pods or from the Ingress.
             # Only relevant when using pods in a cluster orchestrated by Simplenetes.